NateScarlet/graphene-django-tools/docs/data_loader.rst

 Data loader integration
 ==========================================

-Enable by add `'graphene_django_tools.dataloader.middleware.DataLoaderMiddleware'` to your django settings `GRAPHENE['MIDDLEWARE']`

-When enabled, you will have `get_data_loader` method on your resolve context object.
+Use ``Resolver.get_loader`` method get loader for given django model.
-It takes a django model type as argument, and returns corresponding `promise.DataLoader`.
+It takes a django model type as argument, and returns corresponding ``promise.DataLoader``.
-Data loader is cached in request scope with `data_loader_cache` key.
+Data loader is cached in request scope with `_django_model_loader_cache` key.

+Use ``Resolver.resolve_gid`` method to resolve model object from graphene global node id.
+It returns a promise and prime object to data loader cache on resolve.